MichaelMCE/SharedVideoMemory/Release/Readme.txt

 This is intended for and only tested on VLC 32bit version 3.0.18.

 Copy the plugins folder to 32bit VLC's folder.
-Windows should ask you if you wish to overwrite an existing file.
-If it doesn't then you fucked up - Startover.

 Now set VLC's location:
 Before starting, edit both the VLC_CaptureServer batch files, setting the location to 32bit VLC.